Whenever I tell people I’m a freelance artist, they usually don’t understand what I actually DO. Frequently they will respond along the lines of:

 I’ve obviously concentrated on the kinds of industry that interest me - games, fiction, that sort of thing.
 What can I say, I’m a nerd!

 The point is, freelance artists are being hired left and right; if you see art on or in a product somewhere, odds are it was made by a freelance artist.

-Usually these kinds of client are seeking digital artists, as it can be e-mailed instantly between the artist and the client, so the art can be made and tweaked much faster.
+Usually these kinds of clients are seeking digital artists, as the art can be e-mailed instantly between the artist and the client, so it can be made and tweaked much faster.

 This also means the artist and client can be in different parts of the world and still work together, which is pretty amazing and provides some insanely good opportunities.

 What else do freelance artists have to do, besides make art?